Skip to Main Content

 2. Blood is drawn from a vein in one arm.
 An apheresis machine takes the blood and separates the stem cells from other types of blood cells.
 The stem cells are collected in a sterile bag.

-3. The remainder of the blood is returned to the donor through the other arm.
+3. The remainder of the blood is returned through the other arm.

-Citrate is used to keep the blood from clotting in the apheresis machine.
-Calcium is also given to help prevent reactions to the citrate.
+Citrate is used to keep blood from clotting in the apheresis machine.
+Calcium is also given to help prevent reactions to citrate.

 Most of the time, temporary IVs in the arms are used for this process.
 Occasionally, a surgically placed central line may be needed.